-In addition to the available University protective and support services, there are a number of resources available in the local community including information on legal assistance, assistance with obtaining orders of protection, visa and immigration assistance, financial assistance and other services.
-For a complete list, review the Quick Reference Guide included at the end of this OEOA Resource Guide for Students or download the document at www.TitleIX.IllinoisState.edu.
+In addition to the available University protective and support services, there are a number of resources available in the local community including information on legal assistance, assistance with obtaining orders of protection, visa and immigration assistance, financial assistance, and other services.
+For a complete list, review the Quick Reference Guide and additional resources available at www.TitleIX.IllinoisState.edu.